-You know the time when the strong spring-sun shines on the window and suddenly you can see every bit of dirt and rain residue that has built up over the winter?
-You might realize that it was quite a while since those windows were cleaned…
+You know the time when the strong spring sun shines on the window, and suddenly you can see every bit of dirt and rain residue that has built up over the winter?
+You might realize that it was quite a while since you cleaned those windows...

 Ask yourself: “Will I ever wear this again?
 Do I even like this?”

-There is an old saying that goes “One man’s trash is another man’s treasure”.
+An old saying goes, “One man’s trash is another man’s treasure.”

 - Books that have been read (or will never be read) can go to the charity shop or friends.